boazbk/crypto/lec_01_introduction.md

 For the former, note that a probabilistic process can be thought of as a _distribution_ over functions, in the sense that we have a collection of functions $f_1,...,f_N$ mapping $\{0,1\}^o$ to $\{0,1\}^\ell$, and some probabilities $p_1,\ldots,p_N$ (non-negative numbers summing to $1$), so we now think of Eve as selecting the function $f_i$ with probability $p_i$.
 But if none of those functions can give an advantage better than $1/2$, then neither can this collection (this is related to the _averaging principle_ in probability).

-A similar (though more involved) argument shows that the impossiblity result showing that the key must be at least as long as the message still holds even if the encryption and decryption algorithms are allowed to be probabilistic processes as well (working this out is a great exercise).
+A similar (though more involved) argument shows that the impossibility result showing that the key must be at least as long as the message still holds even if the encryption and decryption algorithms are allowed to be probabilistic processes as well (working this out is a great exercise).
 :::

 ### Amplifying success probability